DanielMazurkiewicz/WebAI/README.md

     8, // regular layer with 8 neurons
     10,
     {
       count: 4,   // 4 outputs
-      pipe: [   // multiple pipes posible
+      pipes: [    // multiple pipes posible
         {
           activation: "isrlu",    // overwrites default activation function
-          count: 16,              // adds 16 neurons to current layer of which outputs will be available at piped layers
+          count: 16,              // adds 16 neurons to current layer of which outputs will be available at piped layers/pipes
-          toLayers: ['input', 1]  // piped to named layer and by index of layer }
+          to: ['input', 1]        // piped to named layer (or pipe) and by index of layer }
       ]
     }